rschwabco/aserto-demo/Tutorial.md

 export default Profile;
 ```

-In this portion of the code we use a React effect to first obtain a token from Auth0.
-Then we preform the call to our service sending the authorization token as part of our request's headers.
+In this portion of the code we use a React effect to first obtain a token from Auth0 (`getAccessTokenSilently`).
+Then we preform the call to our service sending the authorization token as part of our request's headers (`fetch`).
+Finally, we parse the JSON response from the server and set the state of the `sensitiveInformation` variable.

 ### Test the application

-**Let's test** our application by logging in again.
+Let's test our application by logging in again.
 If everything works as expected, we should see the profile picture for the account we logged in with, as well as the label "Very sensitive information presented here".
 At the moment, this should work for both users we created in Auth0.

 We can further test this by intentionally sending a malformed header and making sure the sensitive information isn't shown.
 One way to do this is to append so rouge characters to the access token like so: